adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 end
 ```

-We used the `<.header>` component, which also comes from the `CoreComponents`, not only to give a title to our product listing page, but also to use its `<:action>` slot to add a link to our product page.
+We used the `<.header>` component, which also comes from the `CoreComponents`, not only to give a title to our product list page but also to use its `<:action>` slot to add a link to our product page.

 Similarly, modify the `render/1` of your `ProductLive.New` to: